 An IEEE 802.3 standard for networks.
 Ethernet uses bus or star topology and controls the traffic on communication lines using the access procedure CSMA/CD (Carrier Sense Multiple Access with Collision Detection).
-Network nodes are connected using coaxial cables, optical fiber cables or twisted pair cabling.
-Data transfer on an Ethernet network takes place in frames of variable lengths, which consist of supply and controller information as well as 1500 bytes of data.
-The Ethernet standard provides baseband transfers at 10 megabit and 100 megabit per second.
+Network nodes are connected using coaxial cables, fiber optic cables or twisted pair cabling.
+Data transfer on an Ethernet network takes place in frames of variable lengths that consist of supply and controller information as well as 1500 bytes of data.
+The Ethernet standard provides base band transfers at 10 megabit and 100 megabit per second.